 Falls have formed in very tall cliffs located in the north-eastern part of Moloka’i, in some 2.5 km long section between the Wailau and Papalaua valleys.
 Here ocean meets nearly vertical cliffs rising up to 800 m above the sea.
 Cliffs end abruptly in the sea and in Hawaiian are called “Na Pali” – sea cliffs.

 Few small streams fall over the edge of the cliff.
-The largest of these streams, forming Kahiwa Falls, is just 1 – 1.5 km long and due to small catchment it is seasonal – during the dry season there is little water.
+The largest of these streams, forming Kahiwa Falls, is just 1 – 1.5 km long and due to the small catchment it is seasonal – during the dry season, there is little water.
 But during the rainy season (November – March) there is falling very impressive fall.
 Contrary to the higher falls more to the west (f.e.
 Olo’upena Falls), Kahiwa Falls, for the most part, are free falling and not that much floating along the basalt cliff.

 Kahiwa Falls, according to the estimates from topographical maps are approximately 660 meters tall.
 The whole height of falls is hard to see – the upper part is hidden among the cliffs.
 Falls have 6 drops, the highest drop is 183 m tall.

 Waterfall is thin – but at heavy rain, it can get up to 8 m wide.
-The upper part of falls is deeply etched in inaccessible cliff.
+The upper part of the falls is deeply etched in an inaccessible cliff.